ionic-enterprise/security-trifecta-vuetify/README.md

 This application takes advantage of a couple of `@ionic-enterprise` solutions.
 Thus you need to have purchased access to those solutions and have a valid enterprise key in order to try this application.

+## Developing

+To run the app in the dev server and continuously run the tests for TDD purposes:

+1. `npm run dev`
+1. `npm run test:dev`

 ## Credentials

 This application uses a live backend API that requires a login.
 Unless you have your own credentials, please use the following: